linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Analysis/12 Chapter 12.md

 Small and middle-market lenders do not have a large enough number of cards for the ABS market, which is intended for sophisticated investors.
 Interest and non-interest revenue streams drive portfolio value, subclassified as risk-based tranches, that trade on the average of 800 million.
 Volumes this large are far beyond the realm of issuers below the top 15 credit card lenders in the United States.
 For practical purposes, the market has not seen an attempt to cobble together an offering from different financial institutions.

 The ABS market froze during the Great Recession as investors lost confidence in the quality, and assessment of quality, of the receivables.
-Although mortgage-backed securities got the most attention, total credit card securitizations also dropped, from  $94.4 billion in 2007 to just$ 6.2 billion in 2010.
+Although mortgage-backed securities got the most attention, total credit card securitizations also dropped, from  \$94.4 billion in 2007 to just\$ 6.2 billion in 2010.
 The Federal Reserve restored confidence in capital markets with an emergency institutional lending procedure, Term Asset-Backed Securities Loan Facility (TALF).
 The Troubled Assets Relief Program (TARP) also addressed the unstable market.

 The Wall Street Reform and Consumer Protection Act (Dodd-Frank Act) of 2010 helped to restore confidence in the ABS market by addressing investors' concerns about the quality of underlying assets, the reliability of rating agency reports, and clarity on how funds would distribute as debtors made their regular payments.
 Clearer disclosures were required, along with transparent views of the underlying collateral used to secure the markets.

 Asset securitizations continue in the U.S. market with more confidence now.
-For all asset classes, more than  $1 trillion is in the market, with$ 28 billion sourced in the U.S. credit card market during 2018.
-This is still far below the $2 trillion mark reached just before the 2008 financial crisis though.
-While cards do not dominate the general ABS market, the channel has placed more than $225 billion into the market since 2012.
+For all asset classes, more than  \$1 trillion is in the market, with\$ 28 billion sourced in the U.S. credit card market during 2018.
+This is still far below the \$2 trillion mark reached just before the 2008 financial crisis though.
+While cards do not dominate the general ABS market, the channel has placed more than \$225 billion into the market since 2012.

 # Movies